-Peter raised his hands, palms out, a gesture that said: I don’t want to fight.
-He was grasping the Fuckrising between his fingers, but no one noticed; they were too busy trying to climb the adolescent dominance hierarchy.
+Peter raised his hands, palms out.
+A gesture that said: I don’t want to fight.
+He was grasping the Fuckrising between his fingers, but no one noticed; they were too busy trying to climb the adolescence dominance hierarchy.
 “Look, man: I have business with Holly, so—”

 Blake snorted.
 “Business with Holly?”
 He looked over his shoulder and yelled, “Guys!
 Peter Fucking Lee has business with—”

 And then he swung.
-Peter knew it was coming; the move was straight out of Street Fighting 101.
+Peter knew it was coming; it straight out of Street Fighting 101.
 He ducked the haymaker and stepped in, catching Blake in a head-and-arm choke.
 He followed with a sweep, whipping his hips to add extra torque.
 The jock hit the ground with a pained “WHOOF!”

 Peter skipped over him to get at Holly, but Blake—beast-ass wrestler that he was—scrambled up and took Peter down with a lightning-quick double-leg.
-As he went for the pin, Peter employed his jiu-jitsu (due to long hours of training with Reptar, he was the equivalent of a Rickson Gracie black belt), and pulled guard.
-One scissor sweep later, Peter had mounted Blake and was sitting on his chest.
+Peter employed his jiu-jitsu (due to long hours of training with Reptar, he was the equivalent of a Rickson Gracie black belt) and pulled guard.
+One scissor sweep later, he’d mounted Blake and was sitting on his chest.